isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-04-01-post-a-moving-journey-film-archiving-and-curatorship.md

 <br><br>
 The Asian Film Archive (AFA) was the brainchild of Tan Bee Thiam, its founder and former executive director.
 After graduating from the National University of Singapore (NUS) in 2004, Tan embarked on a two-month backpacking trip that took him to New Delhi, India.
 Unbeknownst to him at the time, this visit would sow the seeds for the beginnings of the first Singapore-based film archive.
 Tan had always been a film enthusiast; as a student he served as the president of the NUS film society, nuSTUDIOS, and was himself an emerging filmmaker.
 In New Delhi, Tan attended the Osian’s-Cinefan: 6th Festival of Asian Cinema, where he was exposed to key filmmakers from around Asia.
 <br><br>
 These figures, including members from NETPAC (Network for the Promotion of Asian Cinema), like Singapore’s Phillip Cheah and India’s Aruna Vasudev, would later inspire and influence his thoughts.
 NETPAC’s mission is to promote lesser known Asian films.
 “The organisation impressed me,” recalls Tan.
 “A lot of media attention is given to the glamour of the Cannes, Venice and Berlin film festivals.
 But there are very hardworking Asian filmmakers who create works for their own people.
-I felt that their work, at least those I’d seen, were important and groundbreaking..”
+I felt that their work, at least those I’d seen, were important and groundbreaking.”
 <br><br>
 Tan had the good fortune of acting as translator for the post-screening Q&amp;A sessions of the acclaimed Taiwan-based filmmaker Tsai Ming Liang.
 In their conversations, Tsai provoked Tan into thinking about archiving and its importance. “(Tsai) had problems with distribution, problems with keeping track of his own film prints,” recounts Tan.
 “Even for a very established filmmaker like Tsai Ming Liang, his works were rarely seen outside of film festivals.”
 This led to conversations with other Asian filmmakers such as award-winning Malaysian director U-Wei Haji Saari, who revealed that he stored the film prints of his acclaimed films himself, acknowledging that in a tropical environment, they would run the risk of being damaged.
 <br><br>